A wrapper library for WinIO

 For more information on Windows driver signing requirements, please refer to http://www.microsoft.com/whdc/winlogo/drvsign/kmcs_walkthrough.mspx.

-This library was licensed under Apache-2.0 which already descripted in LICENSE
+This library used MIT license which already descripted in LICENSE.txt

 - Claim this library renamed to pywinio!